Duramax V8 engine: LML

 The 6.6L RPO LML (VIN code "8") is the 2011–2016 version of the Isuzu/GM Duramax V8 diesel engine.
 It is a further advanced version of the LMM engine with the majority of the changes addressing a required drastic reduction in engine emissions.
 Some mechanical aspects of the engine, such as piston oil flow design for improved temperature control and oil pump design, were also improved to enhance durability even further.

 The LML engine was significantly updated for 2011 to comply with the new federal emissions standards for diesel engines, provide better engine rigidity, and further noise reduction.
 The engine gained new 29,000 PSI piezo injectors as well as a completely reworked fuel system which was now powered by the Bosch CP4 pump, that also now supports up to 20% biodiesel mixtures and a urea injection (to reduce nitrogen oxides) with a 5.3 gallon DEF tank.
 This engine has a fuel injector in the exhaust tract, to allow raw fuel injection during the particulate filter recycling routine.
 The RPO LML engine is rated at 397 hp at 3,000 rpm and 765 lbft of torque at 1,600 rpm.

 L5P

 The L5P Duramax is the latest version of the Duramax V8 diesel engine.(engine code Y).
 Introduced in the 2017 model year, it was the most powerful diesel engine GM had produced, with 445 hp at 2,800 rpm and 910 lbft at 1,600 rpm.
 Design specification performance can exceed 550 bhp at 3,050 rpm and 1050 lbft at 1,975 rpm.

 L5P Gen2

-The L5P Duramax received an increase in horsepower and torque for the 2024 model year; 470 hp at 2,800 rpm and 975 lbft at 1,600 rpm.
+The L5P Duramax received an increase in power and torque for the 2024 model year; 470 hp at 2,800 rpm and 975 lbft at 1,600 rpm.
 Design specification performance can exceed 550 bhp at 3050 rpm and 1050 lbft at 1975 rpm.